gun safe interior ideas

 Some of these safes are like Manhattan apartments—ridiculously expensive and never enough space.
 Customizing helps you make the most out of every inch.

-Every safe can benefit from some basic gun safe accessories, even some of the more expensive models, but the budget-friendly models typically lack features for organizing the empty space inside and many don’t have pocketed door panel storage built in.
+Every safe can benefit from some basic gun safe accessories, even some of the more expensive models, but the budget-friendly models usually lack features for organizing the space inside (and many don’t have pocketed door panel storage built-in).

 Security

-Installing a motion-activated wireless camera inside the safe adds an additional layer of security by recording anyone who happens to gain access to the contents of your safe and can be a useful source of evidence in the event of a security breach.
+Installing a motion-activated wireless camera inside the safe adds another layer of security by recording anyone who happens to gain access to the contents of your safe (and can be a useful source of evidence in the event of a security breach).

 Common Mistakes to Avoid